Otomen: Manga

 The manga is written and illustrated by Aya Kanno and was serialized in the shōjo manga magazine Bessatsu Hana to Yume from 2006 to November 26, 2012.
 Serial chapters were collected in eighteen tankōbon volumes by Hakusensha Viz Media licensed the series for its Shojo Beat imprint.
 French publisher Delcourt licensed Otomen and released its first volume in September 2008.
-As of January 2010, eight volumes have been released.
+As of November 2013, all eighteen volumes have been released.
 In Spain, the publisher Planeta DeAgostini has licensed the series as Otomen with its first volume released in December 2008.
 As of April 2011, nine volumes have been released.
 The German publisher Carlsen Verlag has made eighteen volumes available in the ePub format.